Subculture: Social media

-In a 2011 study, Brady Robards and Andy Bennett said that online identity expression has been interpreted as exhibiting subcultural qualities.
+In a 2011 study, Brady Robards and Andy Bennett said that online identity expression that proliferated through early online communities, including message boards and Usenet groups, has been interpreted as exhibiting subcultural qualities.
 However, they argue it is more in line with neotribalism than with what is often classified as subculture.
 Social networking websites are quickly becoming the most used form of communication and means to distribute information and news.
-They offer a way for people with similar backgrounds, lifestyles, professions or hobbies to connect.
-According to a co-founder and executive creative strategist for RE-UP, as technology becomes a "life force," subcultures become the main bone of contention for brands as networks rise through cultural mash-ups and phenomenons.
+They offer a way for people with similar backgrounds, lifestyles, professions, or hobbies to connect.
+According to a co-founder and executive creative strategist for RE-UP, as technology becomes a "life force", subcultures become the main bone of contention for brands as social networks rise through cultural mash-ups, viral phenomenons, and memes on the internet.

 Where social media is concerned, there seems to be a growing interest among media producers to use subcultures for branding.
-This is seen most actively on social network sites with user-generated content, such as YouTube.
+This is seen most actively on social media platforms based on user-generated content, such as Facebook, Instagram, TikTok, Twitter, and YouTube.
+Therefore, subcultures can be and have been successfully targeted by firms for commercial purposes.
+A stream of academic research in consumer culture shows the multiple ways in which companies and firms target subcultures with commercial offerings.

-Social media expert Scott Huntington cites one of the ways in which subcultures have been and can be successfully targeted to generate revenue: "It’s common to assume that subcultures aren’t a major market for most companies.
-Online apps for shopping, however, have made significant strides.
-Take Etsy, for example.
-It only allow vendors to sell handmade or vintage items, both of which can be considered a rather 'hipster' subculture.
-However, retailers on the site made almost $900 million in sales."

 Discrimination

 Discrimination-based harassment and violence are sometimes directed towards a person or group based on their culture or subculture.
+In the United States and the United Kingdom, the concept of subculture has always been the main explanatory tool for sociological and criminological understanding of deviant behavior.
 In 2013, the Greater Manchester Police in the United Kingdom began to classify attacks on subcultures such as goths, emos, punks, and metalheads as hate crimes, in the same way they record abuse against people because of their religion, race, disability, sexual orientation or transgender identity.
 The decision followed the murder of Sophie Lancaster and beating of her boyfriend in 2007, who were attacked because they were goths.
 In 2012, human rights activists have denounced the occurrence of emo killings in Iraq, which consisted of between at least 6 and up to 70 teenage boys who were kidnapped, tortured, and murdered in Baghdad and elsewhere in Iraq, due to being targeted because they dressed in a "Westernized" emo style.